amirzkhalid/Loan-Risk-Analytics-Pipeline--AWS-Snowflake-Power-BI-/README.md

 # Loan-Risk-Analytics-Pipeline--AWS-Snowflake-Power-BI-
-Designed a modern data stack (AWS, Snowflake, Power BI) to deliver scalable loan default analytics and risk insights.
+-Designed a modern data stack (AWS, Snowflake, Power BI) to deliver scalable loan default analytics and risk insights.

+-**Disclaimer**: This is a synthetic dataset, as this dataset was used for practical purpose.
+So, the dashboard's insight may not be applied in real world cases

 ---